elbandit/PPPDDD/11 - Integrating Bounded Contexts/README.md

 PPPDDD
 ======

-Sample code for the book Principles, Practices and Patterns of Domain-Driven Design.
-From the book http://www.amazon.com/Professional-Domain-Driven-Design-Patterns/dp/1118714709/
+There is no sample code for chapter 11.
+This chapter contains theory and case-studies of integrating bounded contexts and team in distributed domain driven design (DDDD) environments.